HL7/davinci-ecdx/input/pagecontent/direct-query.md

 <div markdown="1" class="bg-warning" id="read-warning">

-When signatures are required, the Data Consumer must use a [FHIR RESTful search] instead of [FHIR RESTful read].
+When signatures are required, the Data Consumer **SHALL** use a [FHIR RESTful search] instead of [FHIR RESTful read].
 There is no CDex support for signatures on a FHIR RESTful read because it fetches a single instance of a resource instead of a Bundle.
 If the Data Consumer attempts to fetch a resource with a read and a signature is required, the Data Source/Responder **SHALL** return an HTTP `400 Bad Request` *and* an OperationOutcome describing the business rule error.
 The following HTTP response and OperationOutcome illustrate this.

  ~~~
  HTTP/1.1 400 Bad Request